 Other Investment Options in the Same Industry

 Bank of Nova Scotia is one of six banks that make up the majority of the Canadian market.
-They share the industry with: TD Bank, Royal Bank, CIBC, Bank of Montreal, and National Bank.
+They share the industry with: TD Bank (Click for a FREE trend analysis of TSE:TD), Royal Bank, CIBC, Bank of Montreal, and National Bank.

 All the banks offer a good entry dividend yield with rates ranging between Toronto-Dominion Bank’s 3.84% to CIBC’s 5.14%.
 With the exception of CIBC and Bank of Montreal, the banks show a similar trend in their dividend growth rates.
 The 10 year rates are good, but due to the global financial crisis the 3 and 5 year rates are low, and the 1 year rate shows an improvement.
 CIBC and Bank of Montreal haven’t shown the recent improvement in dividend growth rates that the others have.
 The dividend growth rates shown in the table are based on the dividends recorded in each calendar year from 2003 to 2012.